 Backlinks are one of the top factors in Google’s organic ranking algorithm, so building and managing a successful backlink profile is a major concern for SEOs.

-And to help you make the most of our link building tools, we put together a list of the best “moves”, which will keep your backlink collection clean and growing.
+To help you make the most of our SEO link building tools, we put together a list of the best “moves”, which will keep your backlink collection clean and growing.

 In this list you will find suggestions on how to: